leonardo3130/github-tui-explorer/README.md

 ## Features

 - Display repositories with stars, forks, and open issues
-- Multiple pages: Repos, Issues, Pull Requests
+- Multiple pages: Search, Search Results, Repo Info
 - Keyboard navigation
 - Built in Rust using async and TUI